baseio/walk-aarch-2021/README.md

 ## Code architecture

-Settins: Define static props
+Settings: Define static props
-Index: Bootstrap, based on settins
+Index:  Bootstrap, based on settings
-Router: Decide what to do (triggered by location.hash changes)
+Routes: Decide what to do (triggered by location.hash changes)
 Action: Decide how to do it (including orchestration of other modules)